 Hopefully, you and your partner in crime are nothing like Veronica (Winona Ryder) and J.D.
 (Christian Slater).
 Veronica is a reluctant member of the "Heathers," a clique of calculating, cruel popular girls named Heather that rule Westerburg High.
 After Heather Chandler pushes Veronica too far at a frat party, Veronica sleeps with rebellious new kid J.D.—and becomes complicit in a killing spree that take down the Heathers, the jocks, and anyone who stands in J.D.'s way.
 Hilarious, hip, and often unsettling, Heathers is a reminder of what you don't want your relationship to look like.

 Forget the 2017 Tom Cruise remake—the 1999 The Mummy is a true classic.
 Rick O'Connell (Brendan Fraser) is a rakish American adventurer who sets out to uncover Hamunaptra, the final resting place of the high priest Imhotep.
 Along the way, Rick and badass librarian Evelyn (Rachel Weisz) encounter swashbuckling scoundrels, armies of the undead, and, of course, romance.
-Perfect for a nostalgic date night!
+Perfect for a nostalgic date night, The Mummy is a surprisingly sexy film you and your very own Rick O'Connell will love getting wrapped up in.

 This gothic horror tale from director Guillermo del Toro follows Edith Cushing (Mia Wasikowska), an aspiring writer who moves to a remote English mansion with her new husband Sir Thomas Sharpe (Tom Hiddleston) following the sudden and strange death of her father.
 Edith soon realizes that her new life as the lady of Crimson Peak isn't quite what she had imagined.
 Thomas' sister Lucille (a terrifically unhinged Jessica Chastain) seems to resent her, Thomas grows cold towards her, and their house is haunted by menacing apparations.
 As Edith explores her home, she comes to realize that Thomas and Crimson Peak are not what they seem.
 Best described as Jane Eyre meets Scooby-Doo, Crimson Peak is a sexy, spooky ride with red-hot performances by Hiddleston, Chastain, Wasikowska, and Charlie Hunnam.
 Oh, and it also features a very memorable shot of Hiddleston's butt.
 10/10, would Crimson Peak again.